 – Does someone selling a second home have to pay CGT?

-Before we jump into the detail of how we reduce Capital Gains Tax we first need to understand the basics.
+Before we jump into how we reduce Capital Gains Tax, we first need to understand the basics.
 Visit the article where we describe what the Capital Gains Tax allowances are.
-We will also go into the details behind the Capital Gains Tax rates that are applied once the annual allowances are exceeded.
+We will also go into the details behind the Capital Gains Tax rates applied once the annual allowances are exceeded.